Leo Tolstoy

 4

-Paul called avarice idolatry because many of those who possess wealth do not dare to use it, they consider it sacred and dare not touch it, passing it down to their children and their descendants.
+Paul called avarice idolatry because many of those who possess wealth dare not use it, they think it sacred and are afraid to touch it, passing it down to their children and their descendants.
 And whenever they are compelled to touch it, they feel that they have done something impermissible.
 Like a pagan guarding his idol, you protect your gold behind doors and locks, and in place of a temple you have a chest for it, which you fill with silver vessels.
 A pagan will sooner give up his eyes and soul than his idol, and it is the same with those who love gold.
 If you do not worship gold, then you worship the demon that invades your soul when you look at gold and have passion for it.
 The passion of avarice is worse than a demon, and more people submit to it than to idols.
 Idols are disobeyed in many things, but avarice is obeyed in everything and its every order is fulfilled.
 So what does it say?
 It says: “Be an enemy and adversary to all, forget nature, despise God, sacrifice yourself to me.”
 And in all this it is obeyed.
 To idols they make sacrifices of oxen and sheep, but avarice says: “sacrifice your soul to me”—and they will do it.

 — John Chrysostom